Sayegh7/ngx-wheel/README.md

 - `innerRadius` is the inner radius of the wheel.
 Allows you to make the wheel hollow from the center
 - `pointerStrokeColor` is the color of the pointer's stroke
 - `pointerFillColor` is the color of the pointer's fill
+- `disableSpinOnClick` disabled the default behaviour of spinning the wheel on clicking it.
+See
 - `idToLandOn` is the `id` value of the `item` to land on (Can be fetched from server)
 - `items` is an array of segments which have the following format:
 ```javascript